landinfotech/mycivitas/docs/src/user/guide/register-login-logout.md

 - Country Dropdown: Choose your country from the provided dropdown options.
 - Create Account: After filling in all the required fields, double-check to ensure accuracy.
 Click on the `Create Account` button to proceed.

-Welcome to Mycivitas, Congratulations!
-You have successfully created your Mycivitas account.
+Welcome to MyCivitas, Congratulations!
+You have successfully created your MyCivitas account.
 You can now explore and engage with the community, connect with others, and enjoy the features Mycivitas has to offer.

 ![Registering 3](./img/register-login-logout-3.png)